FletchMcKee/kotlin-jni-plugin/README.md

 ```

 > [!NOTE]
-> The above command is an aggregate task, so it will run for all variants.
-Because header generation depends on `.class` files, this will
+> The above command is an aggregate task that triggers all variant-specific JNI header tasks.
+Because header generation depends on `.class`
-> also execute all of the relevant compilation tasks.
-For a more fine-grained approach, you can discover the relevant Ktjni commands by
+> files, running this task will also compile the corresponding source sets if not already compiled.
-> running the following:
+> For a more fine-grained approach, you can discover the relevant Ktjni commands by running the following:
 > ```console
 > ./gradlew tasks --group "ktjni"
 > ```
-> And then you can run the relevant tasks based on the above output.
+> And then you can select the relevant tasks based on the above output.

 ## Example